onigemoazeezat1-code/Tata-Forage-simulation-creating-effective-visuals-/README.md

 # Tata-Forage-simulation-creating-effective-visuals-
-Creating effective visuals for a CEO and a CMO
+Creating effective visuals for a CEO and a CMO.

 In this task, I created the visuals around four of the questions that the CEO and CMO have requested.
 The questions were:
 Question 1